 PhotoVoice can be useful for:

-- Representing real life stories and voices of patients/public/communities, which can be used to help inform research decisions such as health outcomes that matter most to people with lived experience.
+- Representing real life stories and voices of patient/public partners, which can be used to help inform research decisions such as research priorities or health outcomes that matter most to people with lived experience.

-- Empowering patients/public/communities to reflect on their strengths and concerns; in turn helping to inform research decisions around areas of priority that the community believes should be investigated further in the research project.
+- Empowering patient/public partners to reflect on their strengths and concerns; in turn helping to inform research decisions around areas of priority that the community believes should be investigated further in the research project.

 - Promoting critical dialogue and knowledge sharing about important community issues through large and small group discussions of photographs and attached stories.

-- To reach policy makers and others who can mobilize for change.
+- To reach policy makers and others who can help mobilize for change.

 Homelessness (Wang and Burris 1997)